tushar-chauhan/tushar-chauhan.github.io/_posts/2016-05-09-angular2-sass-heroku-workflow-with-yeoman-generator.md

 npm start
 ```

-E2E tests are usually at the project root, in the 'e2e' folder
+E2E tests are usually at the project root, in the 'e2e' folder.
 Their filenames must end in `e2e.ts`.

 Look for the example `app.e2e.ts` in the 'e2e' folder.